paramraghavan/python-pytest/README.md

 just declares, I'm going to need a resource, but it doesn't need to know where it comes from; it will just rely on being given one before it's time to execute.

-Let's write a test fixture in this example code.
-I'm going to extract a method that will return the addressbook, and then I can add it as an argument in the test method instead of constructing it directly.
+Lets write test fixture addressbook, [see](tests/conftest.py).
+We are going to extract a method that will return the Addressbook, and then we  add it as an argument in the [test method](tests/test_addressbook.py) instead of constructing it directly.
-If we decorate the new function with the pytest.fixture decorator, then pytest will connect them together at runtime.
-We can use the same fixture in the other two test cases as well.
-Now when I run all the test cases, they all still passed.
+If we decorate this new addressbook function with the pytest.fixture decorator, then pytest will connect them together at runtime.
+We can use the same fixture in the other test cases as well.
 This fixture mechanism does rely on you not making a typo when you write the name of the resource.
-If there is a type Pytest will give a clear error message that it can't find the fixture for the resource addressbook.
+If there is a typo Pytest will give a clear error message that it can't find the fixture for the resource addressbook.
 It will list all the fixtures that are available, there are quite a lot of fixtures on the list even though we've only defined one addresbook typo.
 See [src](\src) and [tests](\tests)